ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 print(f"The total sum of non-negative numbers is: {total_sum}")
 ```

-> **Example/Explanation by Claude:** Think of `break` as "leave the building entirely" and `continue` as "skip to the next item on your to-do list without finishing this one." `break` stops the whole loop; `continue` just jumps back to the top of the loop for the next iteration.
+> **AI Example/Explanation:** Think of `break` as "leave the building entirely" and `continue` as "skip to the next item on your to-do list without finishing this one." `break` stops the whole loop; `continue` just jumps back to the top of the loop for the next iteration.

 ---